shanaweitzen/koala-/README.md

 ---------------------------------------

-It will use Websockets and faye to create the live messaging features
+It will use pusher to create the live messaging features